Nspired1/pictorial/README.md

 - React is a separate frontend server, which is different than a view engine like EJS, PUG, or JADE.
 Using a view engine with a backend server simplifies image uploading.
 However, I wanted to see how to pass the "app state" of images and an authenticated user across the application to different pages.
 The app was built by searching several tutorials, MDN Docs, and googling Stackoverflow answers.

+- Working with images and associated data using React, Context, and Express was more difficult than I initially thought.
+Some of those issues are captured in the deep dive and pending features.
+The basic issue is working with React, synthetic events, and images is different than working with HTML forms and images.
+Many small issues arise due to the difference between a React uncontrolled component (image upload) and React controlled component (user input).
+Then sending the Form Data which includes the image and associated text through Context to the Express server, manipulating the data, and back to the React UI.
+Retrieving and manipulating that Form Data didn't work as working with JSON, but it is a learning experience.
+This is what I have learned so far and my intention is to learn more and update this app in the future.

 ## :camera: Screenshots

 ![Screenshot1](/screenshots/screenshot1.png)